PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 Atomicity requires that each transaction be "all or nothing".

 ### Consistency
 The consistency property ensures that any transaction will bring the database from one valid state to another.

 ### Isolation
 The isolation property ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.

 ### Durability
-Durability (database systems)
+Durability
-The durability property ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
+Durability  ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.

 ## ZODB Data Model